Components of a Story Flow

 Creating a Sub-story

-To start adding substories, click on the story in which you want to start your work.
-This will take you to the bot builder graph.
+To start adding Sub Story, click on the Story in which you want to build the conversational flows.
+This will take you to the Conversation Studio graph.